damaclab/Rule-Filtering/README.md

 #### Step1: Filtering by objective measures and statistical validation

-1. Open the objective_measure.R  file in R environment.
+1. Open the objective_measure.R  file in the R environment.
 2.	**Input dataset: EstuaryVsSpecies.CSV**
 3. Modify the code to specify the input file path.
 Include the name of the focal species to be studied (In this file we consider _Heritiera fomes_) .
 Update any other parameters or settings according to your requirements.
-4. Run the script in R environment.
+4. Run the script in the R environment.
 5. The script will read the species occurrence datasets, preprocess the data, generate association rules, and perform filtering based on the specified parameters.
 6. The filtered association rules will be displayed in the R console, showing the antecedent (left-hand side), consequent (right-hand side), support, confidence, and other relevant metrics for each rule.
 7. The script generates visualization for the filtered association rules to gain insights into the co-occurrence patterns and taxonomic relationships of different species in  datasets.